victoria-soto/template/essays/TeamDesign.md

 ## Grub ‘N’ Go Design Pattern Implementation
 For my software engineering I course during the spring of 2018 my team members: [Brian Hoole](https://brianhoole.github.io), [Chaster Mateo](https://haychaster.github.io), [Yubi Peterson](https://notyubi.github.io) and myself, [Victoria Soto](https://victoria-soto.github.io) were tasked with developing an application that assists users at UH Manoa in locating various food options available to them on campus.
 We collectively agreed upon the name <a href="https://grubngo.github.io/">Grub ‘n’ Go</a>.<br />

+I’ll be honest—neither one of my team members nor I considered specific design when organizing the structure of our application.
+However, after looking back at the code, we did (unintentionally) incorporate some of the design patterns I discussed above.
+This could be due to the fact that we’ve been sort of hardwired to design in a certain way from the classes we’ve taken.

+The design patterns we’ve incorporated include: